adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # What makes Æternity smart contracts special? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 Manifold factors contribute to æternity’s uniqueness!
 One major advantage of æternity smart contracts is the fact that they are created off-chain.
 This allows to — once created — to interact with other participating parties blazingly fast and has important privacy implications.
 The users’ interactions stay off-chain and are kept secure.
-Only in cases of disagreement, a transaction will be submitted on-chain.
+Only in cases of disagreement will a transaction be submitted on-chain.
 The æternity blockchain will function as a crypto-court.

 Furthermore, there is no limit to the volume of smart contracts that can be processed per second, since æternity smart contracts don’t share state, they can be processed in parallel.